Catwalk Tigi Fashionista Shampoo And Conditioner Review 2019

 By following up with the conditioner that comes included in the set, you’ll be able to lock in your hair’s natural levels of moisture and add additional sheen and volume to your hair, without compromising your hair’s natural texture or quality.

 The set is also quite affordable in relation to most commercial natural or herbal shampoos, so you won’t have a huge dent in your wallet after using it.
-Plus, they’re quite potent when used together, so you won’t need to use a lot with each wash – and should only wash once every two days and condition everyday (in my opinion – but that really depends on you and your hair type).
+Plus, they’re quite potent when put together, so you won’t need to use a lot with each wash – and should only wash once every two days and condition every day (in my opinion – but that really depends on you and your hair type).

 Catwalk Tigi Fashionista Shampoo And Conditioner Set: Before And After Results

 The reason why I would recommend this shampoo over other on-the-shelf chemical shampoos is that it will speak for itself after the first week of using it.
-As I mentioned earlier, the shampoo will enhance your hair’s natural strength and quality and can also be used to regulate your scalps production of sebum oil – which will leave your hair feeling less oily, but also won’t dry your hair out completely.
+The shampoo will enhance your hair’s natural strength and quality and can also regulate your scalp’s production of sebum oil – which will leave your hair feeling less oily, but also won’t dry your hair out completely.

-This is great news for anyone with sensitive skin or naturally oily hair because finding a well balanced and gentle shampoo is quite rare.
+This is great news for anyone with sensitive skin or naturally oily hair because finding a decent gentle shampoo is quite rare.

-In order to use the shampoo, I would recommend showering first and making sure that your hair is wet.
+In order to use the shampoo, hop in the shower.
 Then, apply the shampoo to your hair and make sure you work it in thoroughly by massaging it into your scalp and working your way down your hair to the bottom.

 It’s important to let the shampoo settle for at least 10 minutes in order for it to have the maximum effect.
 I would even recommend wrapping your hair with a towel to lock in the moisture and allow the shampoo to penetrate the hair follicles and scalp more effectively.